ashlippert/Lab-1/Lab-1.md

   <p><b>Figure 5:</b> Sine wave output generated on oscilloscope from generated function.</p>
 </div>

+**Objective 2: Learn how to use GitHub for collaboration and to post your report**

+1. Open the tutorial at [GitHub Hello World](https://docs.github.com/en/get-started/quickstart/hello-world)
+2. Create a new repository on GitHub by clicking the "+" icon, naming it "hello-world", and adding a README file.
+This repository will serve as the folder that holds all your project files.
+3. Make a new branch called "readme-edits" from the main branch so you can work on changes without affecting the main version.
+This branch is a copy of the main branch at the time you create it.
+4. Edit the README.md file in the "readme-edits" branch and add some information about yourself, then commit the changes with a brief message.
+Each commit saves your changes along with a message explaining what you did.
+5. Open a pull request to propose merging your changes from "readme-edits" into the main branch.
+This lets you review your changes and start a discussion about them.
+6. Merge the pull request to combine your changes into the main branch and then delete the "readme-edits" branch if you no longer need it.
+Merging finalizes the changes so they become part of your main project.
+The tutorial is now complete.
+7. Create a new public repository named "BAE305-SP25-Lab1" and initialize it with a README.
+8. Navigate to the Wiki tab and create the lab report on the wiki page.
+9. Reference the [Lab Report Example](https://github.com/cjarro-uky/BAE305-Lab-Template/wiki/Lab-Report-Example) to understand the formatting and expectations for the lab report.
+10. Upload our images to the repository, copy their links, and insert them into the file.
+Center and resize the images as necessary and make sure to add captions.
+12. Complete all necessary sections of the lab report and discussion questions, then ubmit the link to the lab report page on GitHub via Canvas.

 ## Test Results:
 | Resistance of DMM Cables (Ohms) |
 |---------------------------------|